 Graduate School (Master’s and PhD)

-To begin, you must identify your interest.
+Identifying Programs: To begin, you must identify your interest.
 Although you may know you want to continue your education, you may not be sure of exactly what area you want to pursue.
-Career Services staff may be able to help you assess your interests, values and other goals to identify your desired program of study.
+The Center for Career & Professional Development team can help you assess your interests, values and other goals to identify your desired program of study.

 Next, you need to identify programs where you would like to apply.
-Two helpful resources are the websites www.gradschools.com or www.petersons.com.
-These websites have searchable databases by academic field and location.
-University websites offer details on program information, application materials, and information about financial aid and housing.
+A searchable database website like www.gradschools.com identifies programs by academic field and location.
+Then individual university websites offer details on program information, application materials, and information about financial aid and housing.

-Every Fall, Career Services offers Getting Into Graduate School, a free event for all students interested in getting advice from SU faculty, entrance exam specialists and/or graduate admission counselors.
-Other support services may include free practice entrance exams and practice interviews, which can be tailored to graduate school admission.
-For details on these events, contact Career Services at 512.863.1346 or see our event calendar.
+Application Advice Resources: Every fall, the Center for Career & Professional Development offers Getting Into Graduate School, a free event for all students interested in getting advice from SU faculty, entrance exam specialists and/or graduate admission counselors.
+Other CCPD support services include free practice entrance exams and practice interviews, which can be tailored to graduate school admission.

 It’s a good idea to consult with your advisor and/or professors in your area of interest.
 They may be able to provide suggestions about schools to consider as well as some important information about the reputation of the school or the quality of the faculty teaching there.
 Graduate students who are currently enrolled in programs are also a valuable source of information.
 Since they have recently gone through the process, they may be able to share their experiences with you.